+(h) Sanctions for Inadequate Briefs.
+All briefs under this Rule must be concise, presented with accuracy, logically arranged with proper headings and free from burdensome, irrelevant, immaterial or scandalous matters.
+Briefs that are not in compliance may be disregarded or stricken, on motion or sua sponte by the court, and the court may assess attorney fees or other monetary sanctions.

-(h) Reserved.(i) Briefs in a Case Involving Multiple Appellants or Respondents.
+(i) Briefs in a Case Involving Multiple Appellants or Respondents.
 In a case involving more than one appellant or respondent, including consolidated cases, any number of appellants or respondents may join in a single brief, and any party may adopt by reference a part of another’s brief.
 Parties may similarly join in reply briefs.

-(j) Sanctions for Inadequate Briefs.
-All briefs under this Rule must be concise, presented with accuracy, logically arranged with proper headings and free from burdensome, irrelevant, immaterial or scandalous matters.
-Briefs that are not in compliance may be disregarded or stricken, on motion or sua sponte by the court, and the court may assess attorney fees or other monetary sanctions.
+(j) Supplemental Authorities.
+If pertinent and significant authorities come to a party’s attention after the party’s brief has been filed—or after oral argument but before a decision—a party may promptly advise the court by filing and serving a notice of supplemental authorities, setting forth the citations.
+The notice must refer either to the page of a brief or to a point argued orally.
+The notice must further state concisely and without argument the legal proposition for which each supplemental authority is cited.
+Any response must be made promptly and must be similarly limited.

 (k) Briefs by Pro Se Appellants.
 Appellants proceeding without assistance of counsel may file the form brief provided by the supreme court clerk in lieu of the brief described in Rule 28(a).
 If an appellant uses the informal brief form, the optional reply brief need not comply with the technical requirements of Rule 28(c) or Rule 32(a).

+Comment: Rule 28 is amended to conform to amendments in Rule 17 (routing statement) and Rule 32(a)(9) (certificate of compliance, replacing former Rule 28.2).
+Instead of a separate statement of the case and statement of the facts, subsection (b)(7) combines the two into a single section under the heading “statement of the case,” as is the practice in federal court under FRAP 28(a)(6).
+The provision for sanctions has been moved to subsection (h).
+Supplemental authorities, formerly addressed in Rule 31(e), now appear in Rule 28(j), in parallel with FRAP 28(j).